-The provider also had a system to identify adults that were in other vulnerable situations for example. those who were known to have experienced modern-day slavery or female genital mutilation.
+The provider also had a system to identify adults that were in other vulnerable situations for example those who had mental health issues.

 The provider had an infection prevention and control policy and procedures.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices, (HTM 01-05), published by the Department of Health and Social Care.
 Staff completed infection prevention and control training and received updates as required.
 There was a lead for infection control as recommended by the published guidance.
 The lead had undertaken infection control training in line with their continuing professional development.